Emergency Load Reduction Program (ELRP)

 Southern California Edison’s (SCE) Emergency Load Reduction Program (ELRP) is a flexible Demand Response (DR) program.
 When you participate in ELRP, not only do you conserve energy and help the environment, you also receive financial incentives to use less energy during grid emergencies.
 While you’re relieving stress on the grid to help prevent power shortages in your community, you’ll earn $2 per kilowatt-hour (kWh) reduced during ELRP events, with zero penalties if you can’t participate.

 Who’s eligible for ELRP?

-If you’re a non-residential (commercial, industrial, or agricultural) individual SCE bundled-service customer, a Community Choice Aggregation Service customer, or a Direct Access customer with a summer on-peak demand of at least 100 kilowatts (kW), you’re eligible and encouraged to directly enroll in ELRP.
+If you’re a non-residential (commercial, industrial, or agricultural) individual SCE bundled-service customer, a Community Choice Aggregation Service customer, or a Direct Access customer, and meet the following criteria, you’re eligible and encouraged to directly enroll in ELRP.

 Aggregators in SCE’s Base Interruptible Program (BIP) or Capacity Bidding Program (CBP), and virtual power plant, vehicle grid integration, and non-residential aggregators, as well as third-party DR providers, are also eligible.
 If you’re enrolled with an aggregator or third-party DR provider, be sure to contact them for program information.
 And if you’re enrolled in BIP through an aggregator, they have the first option to enroll in ELRP (if they choose not to go with ELRP, you won’t be able to participate).
 More information on the aggregator programs is available in the Aggregator / DRP FAQ.

 How does ELRP work?